pufanyi/pufanyi.github.io/_posts/2025-03-30-Parallel-Computing-and-Distributed-Systems.md

 - Byzantine-fault-tolerant <d-cite key="lamport2019byzantine"></d-cite>: agent 出错可能出现任意行为，比如发送假消息

 **FLP impossibility result** <d-cite key="fischer1985impossibility"></d-cite>: No deterministic consensus protocol guarantees all three of safety, liveness, and fault tolerance in an asynchronous system.

+**Bivalent**: An execution of a consensus protocol is in a bivalent state when the network can affect which value agents choose.

+**Univalent, Valent**: An execution of a consensus protocol is in a univalent state when only one output value is possible.
+If that value is $$i$$, call the state $$i$$-valent.

+**Stuck**: An execution of a \[broken\] consensus protocol is in a stuck state when one or more non-faulty nodes can never output a value.